jburroni/aistats2023/camera.md

 file to
 <https://research.engineering.wustl.edu/machinelearning/pub/AISTATS2023/>
 (see [Submission to CMT](#submission-to-cmt) for details).
-The style checker has a **10MB file size limit**. **PDFs above 10MB should be trimmed** by removing the supplement before using the style checker.
-(The supplement should be included with the main paper in a **single PDF file** when submitting to CMT.)
+The style checker has a **10MB file size limit**. **PDFs above 10MB should be reduced**, for example by reducing the pixel density and/or compression rate of included figures in the main text and supplement (The supplement should be included with the main paper in a **single PDF file** when submitting to CMT.)

 The PDF file should be named **642.pdf**, with 642 replaced with your submission ID